3 Spatial data operations

 Spatial congruence is an important concept related to spatial aggregation.
 An aggregating object (which we will refer to as y) is congruent with the target object (x) if the two objects have shared borders.
 Often this is the case for administrative boundary data, whereby larger units—such as Middle Layer Super Output Areas (MSOAs) in the UK, or districts in many other European countries—are composed of many smaller units.

-Incongruent aggregating objects, by contrast, do not share common borders with the target (Qiu, Zhang, and Zhou 2012, to add citation…).
+Incongruent aggregating objects, by contrast, do not share common borders with the target (Qiu, Zhang, and Zhou 2012).
 This is problematic for spatial aggregation (and other spatial operations) illustrated in Figure 3.11: aggregating the centroid of each sub-zone will not return accurate results.
-Areal interpolation overcomes this issue by transferring values from one set of areal units to another, using a range of algorithms including simple area weighted approaches and more sophisticated approaches such as ‘pycnophylactic’ methods (Tobler 1979, to add citation…).
+Areal interpolation overcomes this issue by transferring values from one set of areal units to another, using a range of algorithms including simple area-weighted approaches and more sophisticated approaches such as ‘pycnophylactic’ methods (Tobler 1979).

 res = 100000